telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## Cross-library topics

+* [Flow index](flowsIndex.md).
+An index for all the flow diagrams described along the development documentation.
+A very useful "map" to have at hand.
 * [Cook book](cookbook.md).
 This document describes some useful development related receipts.
 * [Semaphores](semaphores.md).
 This document provides detailed information about the different semaphores that Orion for internal synchronization.